Skip to content

 Open http://localhost:3000 in your browser.
 Create an account (the first account becomes admin), and you will see your Ollama models ready to chat with.

-Hardware Requirements for Local
+Hardware Planning for Local

 Rule of thumb: roughly 0.5 GB of VRAM per billion parameters with 4-bit quantization.
 Full precision (FP16) doubles that requirement.
+For a quick estimate at any model size and precision, use our free LLM VRAM calculator.

-Path B: VPS Deployment on Hetzner (~$5/month)
+Path B: VPS Deployment on Hetzner

 Not everyone wants to keep a laptop running 24/7.
 A VPS gives you always-on access from any device — your phone, a tablet, any browser.